Table of Contents

 Clinical symptoms of Still’s disease

 The characteristic feature of the adult, as well as the juvenile Still’s disease is a speckled, salmon-coloured, maculopapular rash, which occurs only fleetingly and spreads to the trunk and proximal extremities.

-Other symptoms associated with Still’s disease are fevers (> 39 ° C) that occur 1 – 2 times per day and in some cases are associated with strong muscle and joint pain.
+Other symptoms associated with Still’s disease are fevers (> 39 ° C) that occur 1 – 2 times per day and in some cases are associated with intense muscle and joint pain.

 Other optional symptoms are a sore throat, splenomegaly, and polyserositis of the pleura and pericardium.

 Diagnosis of Still’s disease

 The 1st step in the diagnosis of Still’s disease involves excluding other causes, such as infections or neoplasia.
 For further diagnostics, the so-called major and minor criteria according to Yamaguchi exist.
 For diagnosis, a total of five criteria have to be met, of which at least two must be in the major criteria.